IIT Madras: Grading System and Student Evaluation

 The CGPA is not the same as the one commonly used in the United States.

-In India some credits might be awarded during Bachelor studies for Co-curricular and Extra-curricular Activities, while during the Master Programme this is not allowed.
+In India, some credits might be awarded during Bachelor studies for Co-curricular and Extra-curricular Activities, while during the Master's Programme, this is not allowed.

-Through agreements with numerous international organisations, IIT grades are accepted from many international organisations like NTU, NUS and DAAD.
+Through agreements with numerous international organisations, IIT grades are accepted by many international organisations like NTU, NUS and DAAD.

-Additionally, the attendance of the students is evaluated with VG for very good (always present), G for good (not present every lecture) and P for poor (student was present less than 85% of lectures).
+Additionally, the attendance of the students is evaluated with VG for very good (always present), G for good (not present every lecture), M for marginal (less than 85%) and P for poor (student was present less than 75% of lectures).